-The ShopKeep register app itself runs on iPads or Android devices, and is an eminently versatile POS solution, offering a combination of hardware options and apps to cover small businesses, whether retail outlets, restaurants, bars, or something else entirely.
+The ShopKeep register app itself runs on an iPad, and is an eminently versatile POS solution, offering a combination of hardware options (like card readers, receipt printers) and apps to cover small businesses, whether retail outlets, restaurants, bars, or something else entirely.

 It covers a lot of bases but keeps everything simple: inventory reordering, customer loyalty schemes, cash flow through the business, and more – even down to employee management and ordering raw materials.
 All these back-end screens can be accessed on the web from whatever device you like, and once the system is set up, navigating the register app is very straightforward.

-We're also fans of the flexible, pay-as-you-go pricing, which starts at $49 per month (about £37) for each register – though ShopKeep encourages you to contact it directly for a custom quote.
+ShopKeep encourages you to contact it directly for a custom quote, and unfortunately there is no pricing information on the company’s site.
 There's no termination fee if you decide to cancel, so you can see if it suits without committing to anything longer term.

 Get started for free

 Square takes some alternative approaches to the more traditional POS systems here, like offering its software for free and taking a cut of credit card transactions instead.
 This means that whether or not it's good value for you depends on the size of your business and how much trade you're doing.

 Having started out as a way to accept card payments anywhere, from food markets to pop-up gift shops, Square is now expanding rapidly into the POS space.
 It has simple but effective tools for managing payments, stock, orders, employees and customers, and it works across multiple locations too.